yvicky/React/src/README.md

 # Step 1:

-Set up Jenkins or CircleCI to run Ansible, which then sets up Kubernetis.
+Set up Jenkins or CircleCI to run Ansible, which then sets up Application in Kubernetis.

 # Step 2: